 If you’re looking to save money on your mortgage, you have several options.
 Refinancing and recasting a mortgage will both bring savings, including a lower monthly payment and the potential to pay less in interest costs.
-But the mechanics are different, and there are pros and cons with each choice, so it’s critical to choose the right one.
+But the mechanics are different, and there are pros and cons with each strategy, so it’s critical to choose the right one.